 PERE covers emergencies that could exceed LVNPP borders.
 This plan has written procedures on what to do, how to act and who must participate; consequently, these procedures provide instructions to follow and define actions to take.
-PERE´s mission is to be prepared, with the response capacity to face any emergency, at a regional level, caused by an accident at LVNPP, which would go beyond the capabilities of the facilities, and would requires the joint and organized participation of different public agencies, in order to prevent or minimize radiation exposure to the ecosystem and, mainly, to protect the health and assets of the nearby population.
+PERE’s mission is to be prepared with the response capacity to face any emergency at a regional level caused by an accident at LVNPP, which would go beyond the capabilities of the facilities, and would require the joint and organized participation of different public agencies in order to prevent or minimize radiation exposure to the ecosystem and, mainly, to protect the health and assets of the nearby population.

-Federal and state departments are involved in PERE that the Mexican legislation foresees, both for jurisdiction in the nuclear realm as well as attention to the population in case of human induced disasters.
-This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior, whose chairman plays the role of National Coordinator of Civil Protection, and a Technical Secretary.
+The State and Federal levels are involved in the emergency preparedness plan in order to have the proper support in case of nuclear emergency.
+This plan is coordinated by an external radiological emergency planning committee (COPERE, by its acronym in Spanish), presided over by the Department of the Interior (whose chairman plays the role of National Coordinator of Civil Protection), and a Technical Secretary.

 COPERE comprises the following agencies or government departments: